 MySQL is a relational database management system, used for storing data in form of tables and records.
 You can insert, modify or retrieve data using SQL statements or programming languages.
 It allows us to create new users and grant permissions on tables of the database.
 As a good practice always use a separate user for all databases.
 This will ensure that the application can’t access other applications’ databases.

-The purpose of this tutorial is to create a new user in the MySQL server and grant permissions on databases.
-This tutorial includes instructions to create users, grant permission on all tables of specific databases or all tables of all databases.
+The purpose of this tutorial is to create a new user in the MySQL server and grant permissions to databases.
+This tutorial includes instructions to create users, and grant permission on all tables of specific databases or all tables of all databases.

-Access to MySQL server with superuser or root account access.
-This will allow you to create new users and grant permissions in MySQL.
+You must have a running MySQL server with administrative privilege account access.
+Login to the MySQL server with superuser or root account access.
+This will allow you to create new users and grant permissions to databases.